alexjyong/audiobookshelf-startos/instructions.md

-# Instructions for Hello World
+# Audiobookshelf Instructions

-Instructions go here.
-These appear to the user in the UI on the Service page under **Instructions**.

-You are allowed to include basic [Markdown formatting](https://www.markdownguide.org/basic-syntax).
+Audiobookshelf has no configuration options in StartOS.

+When opening the user interface for the first time, you'll have to create the admin/root user.

+    Make sure to store this username and password somewhere safe, there is currently no reset password option.

+Visit the [Audiobookshelf documentation](https://www.audiobookshelf.org/docs/) for a list of features and further instructions.